jasonlue/jasonlue.github.io/_posts/2019-08-26-clustered-hashing-basic-operations.md

 ## Structure of the table

-The table has an advertised size of table_size, which is 10 in diagram below for easy illustration of hash and bucket calculation.
-It also has an overflow area after the end of table to accomodate clusters with bucket close to the table size. the overflow size is 4 in the diagram.

-    internal_table_size = table_size + overflow_size.
-    overflow_size = log2(table_size) + C, where C is a constant.

 Basic Properties:
 1. (B1-Cluster) Items are arranged in clusters.
 Items of the same bucket belong to the same cluster. cluster 7 has 4 items 17,27,37,47 all of bucket 7.
 2. (B2-Bucket) Cluster is located at or after its bucket.
 Clusters of items in bucket b is called cluster b.
 For example in the diagram, cluster 1 starts from postion 1, its bucket(1).
 Cluster 2 starts from position 3, after its bucket(2).